me05458/misc-scripts/README.md

 Modes:
 - 0 - displays a definition and you have to write a word.
 - 1 - displays a word and you have to write a definition.
-- 2 - displays a word and several possible definitions (multiple choice)
+- 2 - displays a word and several possible definitions (multiple choice).
+This only works for more than four possible words.

 Usage:
 - Just `./WOTD.sh` will have you play the game. `quit` or `q` will quit.